LuciferNukeZ/AI-ChatGPT/README.md

 "pip install openai" in the shell

 # Api key
-API KEY = "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"
-or you can get api key from openai.com
+you can get api key from https://platform.openai.com/account/api-keys

 # Run
 python chatgpt.py